7dudtj/AutoTrader/README.md

 This program is made based on Larry Williams' volatility breakthrough strategy.
 I highly recommend you to change this program code by your own trading algorithms and use it.
 This program is made to use 'Upbit' api.
 This program is not developed yet.
-I do not recommend using any version of the program.
+But if you want to use, then I recommend ver 1.3.

 ### Ubuntu 서버 명령어